Psalms For Life

 Since you probe us, heart and mind

-be the righteous that God you are.
+be the righteous God that you are.

 10 God is my shield